 The specialist will first perform a physical exam to determine the extent of swelling in the abdomen.
 Other tests may also be used to assess the condition of the liver and kidneys.
 Among them are:

 - Tests to measure the risk of bleeding and protein levels in the blood

 The specialist may also consider it appropriate to remove a small amount of the fluid produced by the ascites to analyse it.

 To treat ascites, the specialist will proceed to treat the underlying cause.
-First, he will recommend a change in lifestyle, avoiding alcohol, reducing salt intake and reducing fluid intake.
+First, they will recommend a change in lifestyle, avoiding alcohol, reducing salt intake, and reducing fluid intake.
 Some medications such as diuretics may also be used to remove excess fluid and antibiotics for infections.